cboard-org/cboard-ai-builder/README.md

 ## Developers

 For the transaltions we are currently using [Next-intl](https://next-intl-docs.vercel.app/).
 To add new messages to the project, just add it on the file `en-US.json`.

+### State management

+For the manage of the state we use [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) folowing [this Article](https://docs.pmnd.rs/zustand/guides/nextjs).

+Take care about this recomendations:

+- No global stores - Because the store should not be shared across requests, it should not be defined as a global variable.
+Instead, the store should be created per request.
+- React Server Components should not read from or write to the store - RSCs cannot use hooks or context.
+They aren't meant to be stateful.
+Having an RSC read from or write values to a global store violates the architecture of Next.js.